Sermon preached at St. Augustine’s Episcopal Church, Wilmette, IL.

 We’re at the end of the church year and approaching the beginning of Advent.
 It’s a time in liturgical churches when we focus on last things: Christ’s coming again as king and judge, the consummation of human history and even Earth’s history as we know it, and the hope of a new heaven and a new earth.
 Some of our lectionary readings, hymns, and prayers have an apocalyptic tone.
 These apocalyptic texts continue into the Advent season.
 Indeed, Jesus himself refers to “signs in the sun, the moon, and the stars” and “distress among nations” and a judgment that will be like a “refiner’s fire.”

 This should resonate with us because Americans are apocalyptic people.
 We’re always looking for signs of the end of the world as we know it.
-When we experience one mass shooting after another and constantly raging fires and destructive floods, it’s easy to think apocalyptic thoughts.
+When we experience one mass shooting after another, constantly raging fires and destructive floods, the resurgence of supremacy like at Charlottesville, it’s easy to think apocalyptic thoughts.
 Social unrest and climate change are apocalyptic in the biblical meaning because they reveal basic truths that we need to pay attention to.

 “Apocalypse” is the Greek word for “revelation.”
 Usually it refers to a special revelation, such as The Revelation to St. John the Seer, the last book in our Bible.
 Governor John Winthrop must have had an apocalyptic vision when he said at the founding of the Massachusetts Bay Colony in 1630, “we must Consider that we shall be as a City upon a Hill, the eyes of all people are upon us…” President Ronald Reagan referred to that vision all the time when he called America “a shining city on a hill.”
 The idea of the image is that we are to be an example to other nations.
 Our sense of American specialness is even engraved on our money: Novus ordo seclorum, “The new order of the ages.”
 What unifies Americans as a people is not just land and not blood, because we are from many tribes and nations.
 What unifies us is a kind of messianic ideology.
 We are the new order of the ages.
 It’s like we are claiming for ourselves the status of the kingdom of God.
 But when the light of the city on the hill is darkened by storm clouds of bigotry and xenophobia or the new order isn’t going the way we think it should, some folks get that apocalyptic fear that it’s all going to come crashing down.